MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/deploy-application.md

 - Connection:  Specifies the name of the connection to the Configuration Manager server
 - Collection ID: Provides the Collection ID value for the collection targeted for this activity (in case the collection name was specified for the input property).

-## To configure the deploy application activity
+## Configure the deploy application activity

 1. From the **Activities** pane, drag a **Deploy Application** activity to the active runbook.